rensandao/CarND-Term1-P3-Behavioral_cloning-Wei/writeup_report.md

 Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
+To augment the data set, I also flipped images and angles thinking that this would ...
 For example, here is an image that has then been flipped:

 ![alt text][image6]
 ![alt text][image7]